 Every product is now user-centred.
 What’s the best way to check if the given solution is intuitive?
 Perform usability tests!

-It’s a method of checking the functionality of the product by its target users and a part of UX research.
+It’s one of the method of software testing.
+Here we’re checking the functionality of the product by its target users and a part of UX research.
 In the process, the testers complete a set of given tasks on the app and make observations.
 These comments are essential in the consecutive stages of app development.

 There are usability tests for websites, mobile apps, augmented reality apps or even e-commerce.
 The possibilities are infinite.
 You can truly perform it on anything innovative or new to check if it meets users needs.